-Provide a complete description of the warranty and maintenance support included with the purchase.
-This should include the length of coverage.
-If no warranty or supplemental support is documented in the response, then UK will assume no warranty is provided.

-If the warranty or maintenance support services are to be provided by an entity other than the equipment manufacturer or the RFP respondent, please list the organization and its affiliation to the respondent.
+Provide a complete description, to include length, of the manufacturer and/or vendor supplied warranty and maintenance support included in the RFP response.
+If no warranty or supplemental support is documented in the response, then UK will assume "No Warranty" is provided.
+If the warranty of maintenance support services is to be provided by an entity other than the equipment manufacturer or the RFP respondent, please list the organization and its affiliation to the respondent.